less-lab-uva/CS4501-Spring2021/labs/lab1.md

 ----
 # Checkpoint 1

-For this checkpoint, you should be able to do the following:
+At the end of this lab, you should be able to do the following:
-1. Launch the Docker container
+1. Launch the virtual machine
 2. Run `roscore` in the terminal

 {% include notification.html